Ala. Mayor Discusses Recovery Efforts After Storms

 BLOCK: That's Jerry Mays, the mayor of Phil Campbell.
 One other note on the Alabama town which is named after a railroad engineer, the first ever international Phil Campbell Convention was to be held this June on the 100th anniversary of the town's founding.
 The gathering of hundreds of people who share the name has now been transformed to a benefit, Save Phil Campbell, on the group's website.

-Mr. PHIL CAMPBELL #1: Hi.
+PHIL CAMPBELL: Hi.
 I'm Phil Campbell from Portsmouth, U.K. And I'm committed to helping the town of Phil Campbell, Alabama.

-Mr. JASON BIGGS (Actor): Hi I'm Jason Biggs, and I play a Phil Campbell in the upcoming movie "Grassroots," and I, too, am committed to helping the town of Phil Campbell.
+JASON BIGGS: Hi I'm Jason Biggs, and I play a Phil Campbell in the upcoming movie "Grassroots," and I, too, am committed to helping the town of Phil Campbell.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.